whamcloud/Online-Help/docs/api/Pkg_Guide.md

 ```

-The ``name`` attribute serves as a unique identifier for a bundle within an Intel® Manager for Lustre
+The ``name`` attribute serves as a unique identifier for a bundle within an Manager for Lustre
 installation.
 It is wise to include the name of your organization in this string to reduce
 the likelihood of name collisions.